 - Keeping your head and neck on the floor, breathe in as you lift both legs to 90 degrees

 - As you lift your hips up toward the ceiling, place your hands onto your hips and walk your hands up toward your shoulder blades

 - Lift your hips up as high as you can, bringing your chest toward your chin

 - Keep your back supported with your hands and make sure that your feet end up straight above your head

 - Breathe slowly in this position and focus on the throat region.

 Coming out of the pose

-Slowly drop your feet towards your head and place your hands on the floor, keep your head on the floor and slowly role out of the pose.
+- Slowly drop your feet towards your head and place your hands on the floor, keep your head on the floor, and slowly roll out of the pose.